Cosmo801/MockDatabase/README.md

 # Quickstart

-Define a MockContext concrete class (MockDatabase.Context namespace)
+Define a MockContext concrete class (Cosmo.MockDatabase.Context namespace)

-Create a property for each entity you want as a MockCollection<TEntity> (MockDatabase.Context namespace)
+Create a property for each entity you want as a MockCollection<TEntity> (Cosmo.MockDatabase.Context namespace)

 This process is analogous to defining a DbContext using EntityFramework